Open Enrollment Frequently Asked Questions

 The Sacramento City Unified School District interprets the Allen Bill in the following ways:

-1. A parent/guardian is required to provide on letterhead a statement from the employer verifying employment and the work address.
+- A parent/guardian who resides outside the SCUSD boundaries, is required to provide on letterhead a statement from the employer verifying employment and the work address within the SCUSD boundaries.

-2. Since our district utilizes addresses for placement, in order to establish residency the student must enroll in the neighborhood school associated with the work address.
-So for example if the work address is associated with California Middle School the student must enroll in California Middle School (IF) the school has space for the student.
-If the school does not have the space, the student cannot enroll.
+- Since our district utilizes addresses for school placement, in order to establish residency the student must enroll and attend the neighborhood school associated with the work address for a full academic year.
+So for example if the work address is associated with California Middle School the student must apply and be approved via Inter-district permit and attend California Middle School.

-3. Once this is complete and the student is attending, the student can then apply for any programs through the High School Specialty Program (HSSP) or Open Enrollment (OE).
+- Once this is complete and the student is attending for a full academic year, the student can then apply for any programs through the High School Specialty Program (HSSP) or Open Enrollment (OE).

 Can I turn in a late application for my student?

-When do I find out if my student is accepted?
+When will I find out if my student is offered a spot?

-Notification will be sent to families through SchoolMint on March 11, 2024.
-Families will receive the notification based on what preferences (email, text message or both) were selected when registering.
+Notifications will be sent to families via SchoolMint on March 10, 2025, based on the communication preferences selected during registration (email, text message, or both).

 Does my student have the right to return to their original neighborhood school after registering in Open Enrollment?

-After accepting placement, the open enrollment school becomes your student’s neighborhood school for grades K-12.
-When the student reaches the next school segment (elementary to middle school, middle school to high school), they will be enrolled back into their neighborhood school based on their residence.
+Once you accept a placement, the Open Enrollment school becomes your student’s neighborhood school for grades K-12.
+When your student moves to the next school level (e.g., elementary to middle school or middle school to high school), they will be enrolled at their neighborhood school based on your residence.

-In order to return to their original neighborhood school, you must apply for an intra-district permit through the Enrollment Center April 15, 2024 – May, 3 2024.
-Intra-district permits are requests and not a guarantee for placement.
+If you want to return to your original neighborhood school, you must apply for an intra-district permit through the Enrollment Center between April 7, 2025 - April 25, 2025.
+Please note that intra-district permits are requests, not guaranteed placements.

 My family is moving outside of the SCUSD boundary.
 What will happen to my student’s acceptance?

-If you move outside of the SCUSD boundary, it voids all open enrollment and you must register your student with the new school district.
+If you move outside the SCUSD boundaries, your Open Enrollment placement will be voided.
+You will need to register your student with the new school district.

 I live within the SCUSD boundary, but my student attends a private school.
 Can my student apply through Open Enrollment?